USD Extends Gains On Rate Hike Expectations, But No USD Euphoria

 Currencies: USD Extends Gains On Rate Hike Expectations, But No USD Euphoria

-Overnight, Fed’s Brainard joined the chorus of Fed speakers advocating a rate hike “soon”.
-The comments caused a limited further dollar uptick early in Asia.
-However, FX and interest rate markets have largely discounted a March rate hike.
-USD/JPY hovers sideways in the 114 area, near the recent highs.
-EUR/USD stabilizes in the 1.0535 area.
-Most Asian equities show modest gains (except for mainland China), that fall shy though with WS euphoria yesterday.
-The more modest risk sentiment might slow further USD gains.
+The US Services ISM is expected to have stabilized at a lofty 56.5 in February.
+However, the manufacturing ISM accelerated in February to 57.7 from 56 previously and both indices have a strong monthly correlation.
+Therefore, we put the risks on the upside of expectations for the US services ISM despite its high level.
+No less than 5 Fed governors will appear and give their opinions on the economy and likely policy ahead of the black period that precedes the March 15 FOMC meeting.
+However, the key speeches will be given by Fed chairwoman Yellen and Vice-chair Fischer at 19:00 CET.
+Fed governors like Dudley, Williams, Powell and Brainard prepared the road for a March rate hike.
+It is now the “task” of Yellen/Fischer to seal the deal.
+This looks highly likely.
+If not, expect some panic and wild repositioning

-Today, the market expects the February EMU HICP inflation to increase from 1.8% to 2.0% Y/Y. So, the ECB target might be reached.
-The core is expected stable at a rather low 0.9%.
-The headline inflation number, together with strong eco data, increases chances that the ECB will prematurely dial back its asset purchases in H2 of 2017.
-Regarding central bankers, ECB Lautensclaeger, a hawk, will speaks after closure.
-Yesterday, USD investors adapted positions for a March Fed rate hike.
-The continuation of the risk rally was also slightly USD positive.
-The trade-weighted dollar gained about 1% since to the start of the rebound Tuesday.
-This is a good gain, but shows no USD euphoria.
-Especially the decline of EUR/USD was moderate.
-The market was probably still a bit ‘euro short’ due to recent uncertainty on France.
-Today, we expect some consolidation on yesterday’s rally. (no important US data.
-2% EMU inflation in theory could be slightly supportive for the euro).
-At the same time, the dollar is well supported in a context of rising global yields.
-Equities remain a wildcard.
-A correction could cause some modest USD profit taking, but for now there is no clear sign that the reflation trade might change course
+Regarding FX trading today, the service ISM may be dollar positive.
+As markets have now nearly completely discounted a March Fed rate hike, the risk is nevertheless for a counter-intuitive “buy-the-rumour, sell the fact” reaction in various markets before and/or after Yellen's speech.
+Yesterday, some traces of such behavior were visible in the equity markets, but not yet in FX markets.
+The risk-off equity moves and slightly lower US yields overnight may be the precursor of what will follow today.
+The dollar hit key resistance levels which might also be an invitation for some dollar profit taking.
+We would take that as a “normal” reaction and no sign of a turnaround in the trend.
+In this respect, we stay dollar positive longer term and hope to be able to buy it at lower levels in case the correction is more than a superfluous event.

-Global context.
-The dollar corrected lower since the start of January, but bottomed early February supported by Trump’s tax promise.
-Underlying euro weakness due to political uncertainty in the area was a factor too.
-Over the previous days the focus shifted from US fiscal policy to the Fed talk, preparing markets for a rate hike in the near future.
-We assume EUR/USD 1.0874 to be a solid resistance and favour a sell EUR/USD on upticks approach.
-1.0494 is first intermediate support ahead of the 1.0341 correction low.
+Global context: Over the previous days the focus shifted from US fiscal policy to the Fed's monetary policy, as the Fed prepares markets for a rate hike in March.
+EUR/USD 1.0874 is a solid resistance and we favour a sell EUR/USD on upticks approach.
+The focus is now on the downside of the pair with 1.0494, first intermediate support ahead of the 1.0341 correction low.
+Too difficult to break ahead of Yellen and the weekend?
 The downside test of USD/JPY is also rejected.
 USD/JPY 111.60/111.16 (Range bottom/38% retracement of the 99.02/118.66 rally) remains key support.
-On the topside 114.96 is a first point of reference.
-So, USD sentiment is constructive, but for now both EUR/USD and USD/JPY haven’t broken any important technical level yet.
+On the topside, 114.96 is a first point of reference, but some correction pre/post-Yellen may delay a test.

-EUR/USD declines as USD rebound, but no important support is broken yet.
+EUR/USD decline continued yesterday, nearing 1.0492 support, last gate before cycle lows.
+Risk off may make a break difficult today, unless Yellen helps

 EUR/GBP